paysera/php-style-guide/README.md

 This allows others to use autowiring features if needed, even if we don't use them.
 We should only use this for public services - ones that are to be used outside of our bundle.

+Exception: for controllers we use classname as service ID.
+> **Why?** Because routing annotations work only when controller's service ID is it's classname
+> (otherwise it has no way to know it).

 #### Autoconfiguration and autowiring

 We don't use autowiring and autoconfiguration features of Dependency Injection component.